SteveMcNeill/QB64-Phoenix-Edition-Toolbox/Documentation/External Declare Library Files.md

 #### INCLUDE_ALL:  Includes all DECLARE LIBRARY subs and functions.

+#### INCLUDE_FILE:  Includes all DECLARE LIBRARY subs and functions.
+	Note:  direntry.h is ued for the Function GetFileList, but it has no subs or functions which an user would normally find necessary to call or interact with.

 #### INCLUDE_GLUT:  Includes all DECLARE LIBRARY routines that come from glut.
 	INCLUDE_GLUTGET
 	INCLUDE_GLUTRESHAPEWINDOW